|Nutritional Guidelines (per serving)|

 If you are serving this for a crowd, do let them know that it's a gluten-free recipe, but not dairy-free.
 If you want to make this dip dairy-free, you can substitute the milk for your favorite dairy-free milk substitute, as long as it is unsweetened.
 You can also substitute the cheddar cheese for dairy-free cheese and the butter for olive oil or margarine.
 Follow the recipe as is and stir it until a smooth consistency is reached.

 The recipe calls for amaranth flour or sweet rice flour.
 These ingredients are common flour substitutes and can be found in the baking or organic foods aisle of most grocery stores.
 If you can't find them there, try a health food store or order the ingredients online.

-- Optional: 2 teaspoons finely diced fresh jalapenos (or to taste)
+2 teaspoons finely diced jalapeño peppers, or to taste

 Add milk or dairy free substitute and whisk until the sauce is smooth and thick.
 Bring just to a slow bubbly boil and remove from heat.